Contents

 The process of designing a SaaS website usually goes a little like this:

-In response, we’ve created the Authority Architecture — a practical site map for high converting SaaS websites based on B2B SaaS website best practices that we’ve seen to be effective on dozens of our client’s website.
+In response, we’ve created the Authority Architecture — a practical site map that we’ve used to produce high converting SaaS websites for dozens of clients.

 This visual framework is designed to show SaaS companies how to structure their site, but also helps marketers see where content and resources should be strategically placed.